stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.saving/htmlsaveoptions/get_exportlistlabels/_index.md

 ## HtmlSaveOptions.get_ExportListLabels method

 Controls how list labels are output to HTML, MHTML or EPUB.
-Default value is Auto.
+Default value is **Auto**.